caiorgarcez/spark-jupyterlab-docker-compose/README.md

 # spark-jupyterlab
-Apache Spark docker image along with jupyterlab for structured streaming scenarios.
+Apache Spark docker image along with jupyterlab to run as a environment for python notebooks.